Colorado students are falling behind in math. Gov. Polis and lawmakers could intervene next year.

 The report urges state leaders to take a closer look at ways to help students recover math skills as it builds on troubling data from the National Assessment of Educational Progress, referred to as NAEP, released last month.
 That data, which compares students’ academic achievement across states, illustrated setbacks in math among elementary and middle school students.
 Fourth graders in Colorado experienced significant declines, Chalkbeat Colorado reported, with proficiency falling from about 44% of students in 2019 to 36% of students this year.

-“Not only were we bad, but we’ve got significantly worse,” said Van Schoales, senior policy director at the Keystone Policy Center, noting that Colorado schools are failing to help low-income elementary school students make progress in math.
+“Not only were we bad, but we’ve gotten significantly worse,” said Van Schoales, senior policy director at the Keystone Policy Center, noting that Colorado schools are failing to help low-income elementary school students make progress in math.

 The degree to which students are trailing behind in math has even caught the attention of Gov. Jared Polis, who in his 2023-24 budget proposal cited the need to invest more in public education, largely for the sake of helping students make gains in math.